-Web designers make an average of $55,000 per year.
+Web designers make an average of $40,000 per year.
 Some make more, some make less.
-The reason why most web designers do not make six figure incomes is simple: they are great web designers, but they are not great businessmen and businesswomen.
+The reason why most web designers do not make six figure incomes is simple: they are great web designers, but they are not great business people.
 As the owner of WebDesignDev, I want to share with all of my loyal WebDesignDev readers how you can make a LOT more money as a web designer by following 5 simple steps.
-Before I even list the 5 steps, I want to point out that if you don’t take action to improve your income, it will never increase.
+Before I even list the 5 steps, I want to point out that if you don’t take action to improve your income, it will not increase.
 The sooner you’ll start thinking outside the box and doing something to increase your income as a web designer, the sooner it will happen.

 Tools you should use:

 1) People skills and a desire to succeed

 2) Account on Elance (now migrated to Upwork)